ProjectMerge/merge-legacy/doc/build-osx.md

 Other commands:
 -------

-    ./MERGEd -daemon # to start the MERGE daemon.
+    ./merged -daemon # to start The Merge daemon.
-    ./MERGE-cli --help  # for a list of command-line options.
+    ./merge-cli --help  # for a list of command-line options.
-    ./MERGE-cli help    # When the daemon is running, to get a list of RPC commands
+    ./merge-cli help    # When the daemon is running, to get a list of RPC commands